vocdoni/saas-backend/api/docs.md

 | `500` | `50002` | `internal server error` |

 ### 💼 User writable organizations addresses

+> **SDK method**: This method is required by the Vocdoni SDK to use this service as a valid remote signer.

 This endpoint only returns the addresses of the organizations where the current user (identified by the JWT) has a role with write permission.

 * **Path** `/auth/addresses`